-Except for the Client-Contact Clinics, Externships courses listed with permission of instructor notation, Supervised Legal Research, Mock Trial and Moot Court Competitions, Capstone Courses, and Editorial Board Positions, registration will be via Self Service Carolina (SSC).
+Except for the Client-Contact Clinics, Externships courses listed with a permission of instructor notation, Supervised Legal Research, Mock Trial and Moot Court Competitions, Capstone Courses and Editorial Positions, registration will be via Self Service Carolina (SSC).
 See Section IV for the procedures to register for Client-Contact Clinics.
 See Section VII for the procedures for registering for Supervised Legal Research, Moot Court and Mock Trial Competitions, and Editorial Positions.

-Rising third-year students will register on Monday, March 27, at 12:40 p.m.
-Rising second-year students will register on Wednesday, March 29, 2023, at 12:20pm.
-To register using SSC, you will need your VIP identification number and password and the course reference numbers (CRN) which will be available on Self Service Carolina for the courses in which you wish to register.
+Third-year students will register on Monday, October 16, 2023, at 12:40p.m.
+Second-year students will register on Wednesday, October 18, 2023, at 12:20p.m.
+To register using SSC, you will need (1) your VIP identification number and password and (2) the course reference numbers (CRN) for the courses in which you wish to register.
+The CRNs for Law School courses are set forth in the Alphabetical Listing of Courses.
+Students have the option of creating a shopping cart of courses in lieu of individually entering CRN numbers during registration.

 II.
-Progression-Entry Courses and Block Pre-Registration
+Progression-Entry Courses and Block Pre-registration

 There is one required upper-level course, which must be completed prior to graduation: Problems in Professional Responsibility.
 There are five other courses that are designated as Progression-Entry Courses.
-These courses are Business Associations, Criminal Procedure, Evidence, Income Tax, and Wills, Trusts & Estates.
+These courses are Business Associations; Criminal Procedure; Evidence; Income Tax; and Wills, Trusts & Estates.
 Each of these courses is a prerequisite for other courses in their subject areas and must be taken in the second year if you wish to take certain other courses in the subject progression during your third year.
 Problems in Professional Responsibility is the only Progression-Entry Course required for graduation.

-For all these courses, rising 2L students will be given registration priority over rising 3Ls.
-Rising 3Ls will not be permitted to register for these courses until 1:00 p.m. on March 29, subject to space being available in the course.
+For all these courses, 2L students will be given registration priority over 3Ls.
+3Ls will not be permitted to register for these courses until 1:00p.m. on October 18, subject to space being available in the course.